carine-h/carine-h.github.io/posts/blog_8.md

 But first, a quick look at Abramowitz's famous time-for-change model and my reasons for why it will not work in 2020.

 ## Time-For-Change
-Back in blog X I assessed TFC predictive power for national elections.
+Back in blog 4 I assessed TFC predictive power for national elections.
 Usually it does quite well:

 It even successfully predicted 2016!